 What is the 1031 exchange 200 rule?

 In a 1031 Exchange, the 200% rule refers to the maximum dollar amount that an investor can exchange up for.
 In order to qualify for a 1031 Exchange, the Investor must identify replacement property or properties within 45 days of the sale of the relinquished property and complete the exchange within 180 days of the sale of the relinquished property.
-The identification of replacement property is made by either describing the property in a signed document or by actually purchasing the property.
+The replacement property is identified by either describing the property in a signed document or by actually purchasing the property.
 The deadline for identifying replacement property is firm, and if the 45th day falls on a weekend or holiday, the deadline is automatically extended to the next business day.

 There are three different types of Replacement Properties: like-kind, downleg, and upleg.
 Like-kind property refers to a property of the same nature, character, or class.
 For example, an office building could be exchanged for another office building, but not for a shopping center.